lithqube/QinousHMI/ReactHMI/README.md

 # Frontend

 This is the Qinous Frontend.
+It can monitor and control a Qinous energy management system.

-It is written in [Typescript](http://www.typescriptlang.org/), uses [React](https://facebook.github.io/react/) with Redux and [webpack](https://github.com/webpack/webpack) for creating production and development builds.
-See additional information on why and how we use these components below.
+It is written in Typescript, uses React as its view and Redux as its model layer.
+Development and production bundles are created using Webpack.
+Below you can find more information on why and how we use these dependencies.

 ## Install